Guidance for Research Proposals

-What are the specific research questions this project will attempt to answer?
+What are the specific research questions your project will attempt to answer?

-List one or more questions that will drive your proposed activities.
+List the question or questions that will drive your proposed activities.
 Research questions should be clear and concise to help reviewers understand what you wish to learn.

-What is the relevance of the proposed research for current practice?
+What is the relevance of your proposed research for current practice?

 Demonstrate how the research will lead to improved museum or library practice and that you are familiar with current research literature.

-What research method(s) will be used to conduct the research?
+What research methods will you use to conduct the research?

-Detail the method(s) you will use in the study and why the identified method is the most appropriate for addressing the question at hand.
-These methods must be replicable and based on best practices as defined by the current scientific literature or relevant professional associations.
+Detail the methods you will use and why they are the most appropriate for addressing the question at hand.
+The methods must be replicable and based on the best practices identified in the scientific literature or by relevant professional associations.

-Describe the type of research data you will collect and what measures you will take to ensure the validity and reliability of the data.
-Detail the methods for collecting the information along with any potential privacy and/or human subjects concerns that may arise.
-List potential challenges in gathering data and explain how you will address them, should they arise.
+Describe the type of research data you will collect and what measures you will take to ensure its validity and reliability.
+Detail the methods for collecting the information along with any potential privacy or human subjects concerns that may arise.
+List potential challenges in gathering data and explain how you will address them.

 Outline an analysis plan that links a set of testable hypotheses to the proposed research question(s).
 Identify the variables of interest that are key to the investigation, and explain how you will deal with alternative explanations for the observed phenomena.